CompactClick supported by its audience. When you buy through links on our site, we may earn an affiliate commission. Learn more.

 Furthermore, leaving batteries in a DSLR camera for an extended period of time can cause them to lose their charge and shorten their overall lifespan.
 This means that when you do eventually go to use the camera, the batteries may not hold enough charge to power the camera for an entire shoot.

-You may also like: Are DSLR cameras going away
+You may also like: Can heat damage DSLR camera

 To avoid these potential risks, it’s important to remove the batteries from your DSLR camera when it’s not in use for an extended period of time.
 Store the batteries separately in a cool, dry place, and make sure to check their charge levels before using them again.